aryanballani/aryanballani/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Welcome+to+my+Github+Profile)

 </p>
 <p>I am pursuing a combined major in computer science and statistics at the University if British Columbia.
-At the moment, I am on a coop as a Software QA at BC Liqour Distribution Branch.</p>
+At the moment, I am on a coop as a Machine learning Engineer @ RailtownAI Inc.</p>

 - 🔭 I’m currently working on improving various projects as well as coursework as well.
 - 🧑‍💻 I love working with APIs and asynchronous HTML requests.